Kings vs. Rockets Prediction & Picks - November 6

 - Computer Predicted Total: 223.2

-- The Kings have a 3-2-0 ATS record this season as opposed to the 2-3-0 mark from the Rockets.
+- The Kings have a 3-2-0 ATS record this season compared to the 2-3-0 mark of the Rockets.

-- Houston and Sacramento cover the same percentage of spreads this year (100%) when the spread conditions of the game are equal to or greater than Monday's line (Rockets as favorites by 1.5 or more and Kings as underdogs by 1.5 or more).

-- Sacramento and its opponents have combined to go over the point total in 40% of its games this season (two of five), the same percentage as Houston and its opponents (two of five).
+- Both Sacramento and Houston games have gone over the total 40% of the time this year.

-- As a moneyline favorite this year, the Rockets are 1-0, while the Kings are 0-1 as moneyline underdogs.
+- As a moneyline favorite this season, the Kings are 2-2, while the Rockets are 1-3 as moneyline underdogs.

 Put your picks to the test and bet on the Kings with BetMGM Sportsbook.